-If cosmopolitan Milan is Italy's undeniable center of fashion and culture, then Galleria Vittoria Emanuele II is its sophisticated nucleus.
-Located on Piazza Duomo, to the left of the front entrance of Milan's majestic cathedral (Duomo), the architecturally stunning Galleria Vittoria Emanuele II is an ornate shopping arcade with a star-studded list of luxury emporiums, international chain and department stores, and trendy gourmet eateries.
+If cosmopolitan Milan is Italy's undeniable center of fashion and culture, then Galleria Vittorio Emanuele II is its sophisticated nucleus.
+Located on Piazza Duomo, to the left of the front entrance of Milan's majestic cathedral (Duomo), the architecturally stunning Galleria Vittorio Emanuele II is an ornate shopping arcade with a star-studded list of luxury emporiums, international chain and department stores, and trendy gourmet eateries.

 A symbol of Milanese style and wealth, the gallery features intricate mosaic floors and a magnificent archway into its portico-covered "streets."
 It also displays one of Umberto Boccioni's masterpieces, "Riot in the Gallery" (Rissa in Galleria).
 Standing 154 feet tall and comprised of 389 tons of iron (mostly used to build the skeletal supports of the glass roof), the Galleria is a must-see destination on any visit to the city.

 If these walls could talk, they would tell a tale of mystery and intrigue.

 The Galleria was designed by architect Giuseppe Mengoni in the Renaissance Revival style popular at the time.
 Construction broke ground in 1865 and was completed less than two years later – an astonishing achievement even by modern standards.
 But a dark cloud hung over the grand opening—just days before the building's inauguration, Signor Mengoni's lifeless body was discovered lying beneath scaffolding.
 Some believed he died of a heart attack, while others speculated that he had committed suicide rather than face harsh criticism of his work.